 Proposal Narrative (2000 words)

-The Vision Grant program is intended to provide support in planning and developing a study or program of work that is designed to transform education systems toward equity.
-However, since this is a planning grant, we do not expect that the full research project will already be planned out in the proposal.
-Thus, our focus will be on evaluating the promise of the project that will be developed, and its potential for transformative change for equity in education.
+The Vision Grant program is intended to provide support in planning and developing a study or program of research that is designed to transform education systems toward equity.
+However, because this is a planning grant, we do not expect that the full research project will already be planned out in the proposal.
+Thus, our focus will be on evaluating the promise of the research project that will be developed, and its potential to lead to transformative change for equity in education.
 The proposal narrative should include the following (uploaded as a PDF):

 A description of the particular challenge or opportunity this research project seeks to address and its potential to be transformative.
-Include the following: What is innovative about the focus of the project?
-How will the team know it is important to the field and to stakeholders?
+Include the following: What system(s) is the team ultimately seeking to transform (and why) and what levers will need to be engaged in order to transform that system(s) (and why)?
+What is innovative about the focus of the project?
+How is the project important to the field and to other partners?
 What have been prior constraints in this area or how will this project move beyond prior efforts to disrupt inequities or advance equity?
 Does the scope and scale of the project lend itself to transformative systems change, and are there sightlines to that transformation?
-Describe how this project has the potential to result in transformative change to education systems, and initial thoughts about how that transformation will be advanced
+Describe how this project has the potential to result in transformative change to education systems, and initial thoughts about how that transformation will be advanced.

 A description of the team.
-Conducting transformative research requires the engagement of a diverse set of expertise – methodological, disciplinary, and experiential.
-We anticipate that teams will engage scholars across departmental and school affiliation and will include multiple stakeholders across systems levels or sectors.
+Conducting transformative research requires the engagement of a diverse set of expertise, methodological, disciplinary, and experiential, from the beginning of the research study planning process.
+We anticipate that teams will engage scholars across departmental and school affiliation and will include multiple partners across systems levels or sectors.
 Proposals should include descriptions of key leadership and team members and their expected contributions to the project.
 This includes a description of the expertise (conceptual, empirical, methodological, praxis/professional) that is represented on the team, and how the team is poised through this proposed research planning grant to further develop or draw on diverse conceptual and methodological approaches, as well as practice and policy-based experiences.
-This should include a description of researchers and other stakeholders (students, families, educators, site/system leaders, policy experts, others).
+This should include a description of researchers and other partners (students, families, educators, site/system leaders, policy experts, others).
 We realize that some team members might be added during a team’s Vision Grant planning process.
-However, we are looking for proposals that at the time of submission name specific collaborators across stakeholder groups who have already agreed to participate.
+However, we are looking for proposals that at the time of submission name specific collaborators across partner groups who have already agreed to participate.

 A process for collaborative work on developing the research design.
 This includes an overview of the processes the team will use to engage in collective thinking and planning of the research project/program of work.
-It also includes the potential methodological approaches the team is planning to pursue and how the team will build upon the existing expertise of the team to develop new knowledge along the way.
-A key aspect of the process should be focused on how multiple stakeholders will engage in the research design to ensure deep and equitable collaboration and impact.
-For example, how will the team develop relationships across stakeholder groups and how will all team members be included in project development, routine practices, and project governance and structures as part of this planning grant?
+A key aspect of the process should be focused on how multiple partners will engage in the research design to ensure deep and equitable collaboration and impact.
+For example, how will the team develop relationships across partner groups and how will all team members be included in project development, routine practices, and project governance and structures as part of this planning grant?
+What are the activities the team will engage in and how will the work be structured over the lifetime of the planning grant?

 The text should be double–spaced and in 12-point font.
 APA style is preferred.
 At the conclusion of the narrative, please include the word count in parentheses.
 The reference list should follow the narrative in the same PDF file and will not count toward the 2000-word limit.